 Birthdays – Think about the person, how well you know them, and what they might like.
 If they’re a good friend, you could spend a little more.
 If not, buy them a drink, bake them some biscuits, or simply give them a card and wish them happy birthday in person.

 Christmas – Chat to your friend group about gift-giving at Christmas.
 Suggest Secret Santa or a gift-giving limit of roughly $25 to fit everyone’s budget.
-Reserve the expensive gifts for the people you’re closest to.
+Reserve the expensive gifts for the people you’re closest to, such as your family, closest friends and loved ones.
 Don’t be afraid to think outside the box and give creative handmade gifts if you’re on a tight budget.
-To find out more about the best gifts to give this Christmas read our guide to the most popular gifts of 2020.
+To find out more about the best gifts to give this Christmas read our guide to the most popular gifts of 2021.

 Lunar New Year – While gift-giving isn’t common for the Gregorian calendar New Year’s Eve on 31 December, it is an important part of Lunar New Year celebrations.
 Tea, food hampers or red envelopes with money are all thoughtful and appropriate gifts for this holiday.
 However, you should avoid bunches of cut flowers, as these symbolise a break-up.
 Check out our Lunar New Year gift guide for more tips.